 With any great inventory management system comes great reporting and analysis.
 With the information on your products and sales in the software, your POS can easily generate detailed and insightful reports on anything from your overall performance to an individual product.

-These type of reports allows retailers to better plan promotions, make future orders, determine shelving placement, set employee schedules, and more.
+These types of reports allow retailers to better plan promotions, make future orders, determine shelving placement, set employee schedules, and more.
 Each of these can be assessed based on detailed key performance indicator (KPI) reports:

 - Gross margin